Cytnx-dev/Cytnx/docs/source/perf_tune/tensordot.rst

 ..
 Tip::

-    You can also choose to only cache either one of the tensor, for example, setting *cacheL=False* and *cacheR=True* will only cache *A* Tensor.
+    You can also choose to only cache either one of the tensor, for example, setting *cacheL=True* and *cacheR=False* will only cache *A* Tensor.

 In the following we show the performance benchmark with the above code running with Nloop=4000 and average over 10 times of runs.